 1. Project title:

 2. Lead agency name and address:

 3. Contact person and phone number:

 4. Project location:

 5. Project sponsor's name and address:

 6. General plan designation: 7.
 Zoning:

-8.
+8. Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
+Attach additional sheets if necessary.)

 9. Surrounding land uses and setting: Briefly describe the project's surroundings:

 10. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)

-11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section
+11. Have California Native American tribes traditionally and culturally affiliated with the

+project area requested consultation pursuant to Public Resources Code section 21080.3.1?
+If so, has consultation begun?